global-asp/global-asp/README.md

 PDF | .pdf | A PDF version of the story compiled from the Markdown source text and image bank Text | .txt | A plain text file containing the full text of the story as well as author and license information; the content of this file is very similar to the .md source, but may be easier to read/open/edit on some systems or for users not used to working with Markdown

-Optional multimedia formats can include:
+The following multimedia formats are now available as part of the [gasp-audio](https://github.com/global-asp/gasp-audio) project:

 File format | Extension | Notes
 ------------|-----------|------
-Ogg Vorbis | .ogg | An Ogg Vorbis audio file of the story being read aloud MP3 | .mp3 | An MP3 audio file of the story being read aloud MP4 | .mp4 | Videos of the story (images/text) and story audio in mpeg format
+Ogg Vorbis | .ogg | An Ogg Vorbis audio file of the story being read aloud MP3 | .mp3 | An MP3 audio file of the story being read aloud

-Videos should be uploaded to a video hosting site and linked to in the wiki.
-Closer integration of multimedia files is planned for a future release.
+Audio files are automatically cut into individual sections and turned into [audio slideshows](https://global-asp.github.io/audio/).
+Please see the [gasp-audio](https://github.com/global-asp/gasp-audio) project for details.

 ## Source format